 There may be instances when resetting the baseline cost estimate will be prudent, as it would not be reasonable for a project to be flagged automatically for review every month following a cost estimate variance that had been previously reviewed and accepted.
 The PCWG will recommend to the BOD whether to reset the baseline cost estimate.
 The BOD will make the final determination on whether to reset the baseline cost estimate.
 If a baseline cost estimate is reset, the previous estimates will be retained in the monitoring tool.

-Project Tracking Enhancements
+1.15.2.6 Projects Approved by BOD

-For Applicable Projects that are 100 kV and above that have been approved by the BOD and issued a CNTC:
+For Applicable Projects that are 100 kV and above that have been approved by the BOD and issued a NTC-C:

-If the DTO accepts the CNTC, it shall provide SPP with a CNTC Project Estimate (CPE) as described in Stage 3 of the proposed process (see Project Specification and Cost Estimation Process below).
+If the DTO accepts the NTC-C, it shall provide SPP with a NTC-C Project Estimate (CPE) as described in Section 1.15.2.4.

-If the CPE variance bandwidth of -20% to +20% does not exceed the study cost estimate variance bandwidth of -30% to +30%, the project’s cost variance will be deemed acceptable and will be immediately issued an NTC by SPP staff.
+If the CPE variance bandwidth of -20% to +20% does not exceed the study cost estimate variance bandwidth of -30% to +30%, the project’s cost variance will be deemed acceptable and SPP staff will immediately remove the conditions in the NTC and SPP staff will notify the DTO in writing that the conditions have been removed.
 This will be the authorization for the DTO to proceed with the project.

 If the CPE variance bandwidth exceeds the variance bandwidth of the study estimate, SPP staff will re-evaluate this project using the new cost estimate data, and will make a recommendation to the BOD at its next regularly scheduled meeting.
 SPP staff’s recommendation could be, but is not limited to, one of the following actions:

-Accept the cost estimate variance and approve the project as is
+Accept the cost estimate variance and approve the project as is and remove the NTC’s conditions

 Modify the existing project